SimplyVC/agoric-cl-middleware/docs/DOCUMENTATION.md

 ### <u>oracle/middleware.js</u>

-This file contains all the functions which are used both by the middleware.
+This file contains all the functions which are used by the middleware.

 <br>
 <div id='envvarsmiddleware'></div>